Regulations for Study Abroad

 or

-- a University approved alternative structure as defined by a specific strategic partnership agreement
+- A University approved alternative structure as defined by a specific strategic partnership agreement

 Calculation and Conversion of Marks